The 6 Factors of Your Ultimate Potential — Humanity’s Missing Yard Stick (UHD Part 4)

 Hiring practices tend to put a lot of emphasis on the companies you used to work for, as well as the titles you once had.
 It reminds me of the same spine-bending cringe I get when I hear someone ask, “have they ever managed people before?”
 I have heard this question or comment more from within larger companies where “HR” might need a new name (see ASSROID as the new acronym for HR article.)

 Managing people is what you are expected to do inside of the companies that ask this question.
 Leadership experience is not one that needs a cost center.
-In my opinion, it’s the admins who are the managers that keep you out of trouble.
+In my opinion, it’s the department admins who are the managers that keep you out of trouble.
 Everyone else is a leader who gets their hands dirty.

 UP-3: Conditions & Circumstances